 - Purchaser statements: reconciled against field totals before submission.

 For California operators, the steam and water injection pieces are what distinguish the filing from states like Oklahoma or Texas.
 Kern County steamfloods have dozens of injectors per pattern, each with a monthly injection volume and temperature.
 Miss a meter read, and the monthly filing is wrong before it ever gets to WellSTAR.
+Operators managing multi-state production filings learn quickly that California’s steam and idle-day requirements have no equivalent in most other jurisdictions.

 How GreaseBook Fits California Operator Workflows